ThuyKat/OOPS-JAVA/README.md

 }
 ```
-3. Using parent type reference, we cannot evoke a static method using the instance because static methods are resolved at compile time based on the reference type.
+3. Using parent type reference, we cannot evoke a static method using the instance because static methods are resolved at compile time based on the reference type, not at runtime based on the object type.
 For example animal.staticMethod() cannot be evoked, we have to use the class name of parent: Animal.staticMethod().
 This is different to Pig pig = new Pig(), if Pig class has static method, we can use either pig or Pig to evoke that method.

 ##  Interface VS abstract class vs concrete class
 * Interface: can only extend interface(s).
 Able to provide (with default keyword) or not provide implementations for inherited abstract methods [ALLOW PARTIAL IMPLEMENTATION]
 * concrete class: can extend only one another class ( either abstract or concrete) and can implement interface(s).
 Concrete class have to provide implementation for all inherited abstract methods either from the parents class or interface(s)
 * abstract class: can only extend another abstract class, can implement interface(s).
 Different to concrete class, abstract class does not have to provide implementations for all the interface's methods or parent abstract class' methods.It can leave implementation of some or all of these methods to its subclasses [ALLOW PARTIAL IMPLEMENTATION]

+## EXCEPTION HANDLING
+- Exception and Error are extension of Throwable class to handle to unexpected scenarios
+- Exception include checked exception ( forced to handle) and unchecked exception ( not forced to handle)
+- Checked Exception: are checked at compile time.
+Methods that possibly throw checked exceptions must declare them using the "throws" keyword in the method signature
+- Unchecked Exception[ Runtime exception ]: are not checked at compile time.
+Hence compiler does not require methods to declare them in the method signature.
+These exceptions are handled by try-catch blocks and throw in method body.
+Throw keyword is used to transfer control to the nearest enclosing catch block that can handle the specified exception